State Issues

 2 Bills filed in the long session of the NC General Assembly 2025-2026 session!

-• We have a bill!
-Schools-PT/OT Employment
+• Schools-PT/OT Employment

 Did you know that in the NC Department of Public Instruction (DPI), PTs and OTs are not in the "certified" employment category as teachers, nurses, and speech-language pathologists?